What you get out of this

 - Build a positive reputation in startup communities in the weeks leading up to launch, and ask your advocates to support you on launch day.

-- If you get connected to a well-known hunter, ask them to hunt your product.
-You’ll be fast-tracked to the front page and the added social proof may get you more votes from established Product Hunt members.
+- If you connect with a well-known hunter, ask them to hunt your product.
+You’ll be fast-tracked to the front page, and the added social proof may get you more votes from established Product Hunt members.
 We'll explain how to pull this off shortly.

 How to launch on Product Hunt

 1. Don’t focus on upvotes.
 Set a real conversion goal.

 Upvotes are mostly a vanity metric.
 Keep your eye on the ball.
 What you want are email addresses and leads.

 While upvotes can propel your product to the top of the front page, what really matters is what you do with the traffic.